How to Build Simple and Inexpensive Decorative Shutters

 If you’ve read any other snippets on this blog, you will find that this has become a running theme.
 The perfect “thing” exists in my head but I can never source it, so my solution is always to build it, or make it, or have my husband create it.

 The great thing about these rustic shutters is you can make them as small or as large as you want.
-These are 36 inches high, and 36 inches wide spaced with two inches in-between.
+The ones I made are:

-For me, the DIY shutters were beyond cheap because they wound up being free.
+For me, the DIY shutters were beyond cheap because they ended up being free.

-I dug through our scrap wood pile and found a few 1×4’s that we had for another project that we didn’t use.
-So this project cost me nothing, except the cost of that beautiful eucalyptus wreath.
+I dug through our scrap wood pile and found a few 1×4’s that we had for another project and didn’t use.
+So, technically this project cost me nothing, except the cost of that beautiful eucalyptus wreath.

-The wreath is artificial, so no smell.
-Perfect for the dining nook.
+The wreath is artificial (has no smell), making it perfect for the dining nook.

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.~